Mathitarazonad/Weather-App/README.md

 *"Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect."*

-Well, how I said, I only study the basics basics of the backend, so I need to learn a lot about this part of the web development, now I understand the importance of having the basic knowledge about some backend and it is really useful.
+Well, how I said, I only studied the basics basics of the backend, so I need to learn a lot about this part of the web development, now I understand the importance of having the basic knowledge about some backend and it is really useful.
 I thought about to start with Full-Stack apps, but I need to learn a lot more about the backend things before enter a completely new world, and at this moment, I don't think if it is a good idea to focus on several technologies like a full-stack developer or focus on only one, for example the frontend.

 ### Useful resources